The SAIS AI Master's Thesis Award

 yearly award for the best Master's thesis (examensarbete) in the area

 of artificial intelligence.
-The winner or winners will be awarded
+The winner will be awarded

 To nominate a Master's thesis for the award, the following rules apply: